 Oxygen gas is available through stores in cylinders.
 For more information, call ext.
 2-4165 or ext.
 2-2985.

-- Liquid helium is available to teaching and research laboratories in the College and the Physics Department by placing orders at the Liquid Air Plant at BG9 Giauque, or by calling Ext.
-2-4165.
+- Liquid helium is available to teaching and research laboratories in the College and the Physics Department by placing orders at the Liquid Air Plant at BG9 Giauque, by calling Ext.
+2-4165, or by ordering with the online Helium Order Desk.
 The liquid helium is available in 60, 100, 250, or 500-liter dewars.
 Orders must be placed at least 24 hours in advance.

 - Teaching/research units receive recharge billing monthly.
 The current recharge rate is shown on the Liquid Air Plant price list.
 For billing problems, call Ext.
 2-2985.

 In some cases, a warm helium dewar cool-down charge may apply.
 For billing problems, call Ext.
 2-2985.

 - Helium recovery credit is available to participating teaching and research laboratories in the College and the Physics Department who purchase liquid helium from the Liquid Air Plant.
 For information about how to participate, call Ext.
 2-4165